phenoscape/charaparser-unsupervised/README.md

 * What is the difference between checkWN() and getNumber()?
 checkWN:
 getNumber() uses checkWN.
 If checkWN() returns "x", change the return that to empty string "".
 In addition, it handles some more special cases.

+* what is a modifer/boundary word?
+the word before a noun is its modifer.
+The word after a noun is its boundary word.